It taught me things that I was not aware that a peer mentor had to do... It is an in-depth study of what becoming a peer mentor means.

 Course Contributors

-Currently Assistant Clinical Professor in the Counseling & Career Center at Brigham Young University.
 In his previous position as Associate Director of First-Year Mentoring, he was charged with the development and management of programs serving the broad-range of first-year student, faculty, teaching assistant, and peer mentor development needs associated with First-Year Mentoring (FYM).
 He oversaw peer mentor and faculty development, conducted program assessment and research on best practices in the first-year.
-He also coordinated and directed all aspects of FM involvement in first-year programming.
+He also coordinated and directed all aspects of FYM involvement in first-year programming.
+He earned his doctorate in Educational Psychology.

-Prior to joining Ellucian, Jennifer served as the Assistant Vice President for Student Success at Campbell University where she provided leadership for a variety of student success initiatives aimed at supporting the student experience and enhancing student retention.
+Jennifer previously served as the Assistant Vice President for Student Success at Campbell University where she provided leadership for a variety of student success initiatives aimed at supporting the student experience and enhancing student retention.
 Prior to her work at Campbell, Jennifer was the Associate Director for University 101 Programs at the University of South Carolina (USC) where she worked with the internationally recognized first-year seminar.
 Her work at USC was focused on the development of a peer education initiative; course and program assessment; and a robust faculty development program.
+She earned her doctorate in Higher Education/Higher Education Administration.

 More of what students have to say about the course…